tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Showing up

-AJATT has an article about [Showing up](http://www.alljapaneseallthetime.com/blog/showing-up/).
+Khatz's blog has an article about [Showing up](https://web.archive.org/web/20071028011612/http://www.alljapaneseallthetime.com/blog/showing-up).
 100% of winning is showing up.
 Dedicate the time, and you'll see the results.